 The operations of Result Area 2 are financed by an additional contribution of €20 million made in 2014 to the single-donor Trust Fund of the ACP-EU NDRR Program.
 This supplemental contribution for Result Area 2 thus falls administratively under the ACP-EU NDRR Program, but the activities implemented under Result Area 2 contribute to the ACP-EU Program “Building Disaster Resilience to Natural Hazards in Sub-Saharan African Regions, Countries, and Communities.”

-- The Africa Hydromet Forum took place on 12-15 September 2018.
+The ECOWAS Hydromet Forum took place on 12-15 September 2018.
 More information on the event can be found here.